emacs-jp/init-loader/README.md

 #### `init-loader-show-log-after-init` : `boolean` (default: `t`)

-Show log message after initializing if this value is non-nil.
+Show log message after initializing if this value is `t`.
+If this value is `error-only`, log buffer is shown only errors occured.

 #### `init-loader-byte-compile` : `boolean` (default: `nil`)